Wellness Within

 Clematis – dreaming of the future without working in the present

-Crab Apple – the cleansing remedy, also for self-hatred
+Crab Apple – the cleansing remedy, also for not liking something about ourselves

 Gentian – discouragement after a setback